Sue: Great. Invisible monsters again. I bet this is another cheap one.

 The Nucleus is installed in an incubation chamber.

 I don’t get much more out of Sue, aside from the odd, “That was shit”, “That was really shit” and “**** me, that was shit!”
 But when the Doctor saves the day by blowing up Titan, she’s got plenty to say.

 Me: It’s only a moon.
 There wasn’t anyone living on it.
 Well, nobody who wasn’t evil anyway.

 Sue: I bet Saturn might have something to say about that.
 I can’t believe he blew it up.
-I thought he’d come up with a much cleverer solution than that.
-It’s as if the scriptwriters tantalised us with a better solution but then they couldn’t think of one.
+I thought he’d come up with a cleverer solution than that.
+It’s as if the scriptwriters tantalised us with a better solution but couldn’t think of one.
 What a cop-out.

 The Doctor and Leela return to the Bi-Al Foundation and Leela begs the Doctor to adopt K9.

-Me: Twenty years later they’ll all be screaming “No!
-No!”.
-Funny, that.
+Me: Twenty years later they’ll all be screaming, “No!
+No!”

-Sue: I want to stress that I really enjoyed the first two and a half episodes.
-But it turned into a terrible mess.
-I think they tried to take too much on.
+Sue: I want to stress that I enjoyed the first two-and-a-half episodes, but it turned into a terrible mess.
+I think they tried to take on too much.
 You can’t have weird sets, costumes, effects, aliens, model shots and a robot dog and expect to get away with it.
 They spread themselves too thin.
 Some of the ideas were excellent but the execution was beyond them.
 I didn’t like the direction either.
 It was very flat.
-K9′s good, though.
+I liked K9, though.